 If you have the ability to do team building activities in-person, you may wonder if there’s really any benefit to doing them virtually.
 While in-person activities can certainly provide for a lot of collaboration and, let’s be honest, a few more options for games, virtual team building is just as good.
 We’d even argue that virtual can be better!

-Many people feel overwhelmed or embarrassed when tasked with doing games in front of others.
+It’s normal for people to feel overwhelmed or embarrassed when tasked with doing games in front of others.
 However, when done on-screen, these individuals often blossom and have a much easier time getting into the team activities.
 Another benefit to virtual team building is that it’s much more flexible.
-Nearly everyone can carve out time to hop on a video call, but not everyone can commit to the same day for in-person activities.
+Nearly everyone can carve out time to hop on a video call, but not everyone can commit to the same time and date for in-person activities.

 Online activities for groups can boost morale, just like it can with in-person activities.
 With more people participating online, you’ll have a much more cohesive team, and many individuals will be more willing to jump on a video call than carve out a full day of meeting at the office.